chris-pearce/MBP-setup/README.md

 ### Updating

 **Important!** Don't update the files in your home folder.
-If you need to make any updates make them to the files in the folder where you cloned the repository (**step 1–3** above).
+If you need to make any updates then make them to the files in the folder where you cloned the repository (**step 1–3** above).

 Everytime you make an update to a dotfile and shell script file (except for `bootstrap.sh`) you'll need to run `source bootstrap.sh`.
-Additionally, `source bootstrap.sh` will automatically run when you pull changes from your forked remote repository.
+Additionally, `source bootstrap.sh` will automatically run when you pull changes from your remote repository.

 ### `.path` and `.extra`